 I have a love/hate relationship with “game”.

-Every dude NEEDS it today to have a shot at anything more than a mediocre love life.
+Men NEED it today to have a shot at anything more than a mediocre love life.
 However, Game is not just about how to get laid.
 It’s about navigating the social-sexual landscape with your eyes wide open.

 The greatest mistake a man can make is selecting the wrong woman from a position of beta weakness and supplicating naivety.